richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

 FunSearch uses an evolutionary approach.
 To start, the user writes a description of the problem in code.
 This includes a way to evaluate programs and an initial "seed" program to begin the process.
 The system then follows these steps:

-1. It selects the most promising programs from the current pool.
+1. It selects the most promising programs from the current database.
 2. These programs are sent to an LLM<d-footnote>In their work, Google's PaLM 2 was used, though other code-trained LLMs can also work.</d-footnote>, which creatively builds upon them to generate new program proposals.
 3. The new programs are automatically run and checked by the evaluator.
-4. The best-performing, valid programs are added back into the pool, improving the collection for the next round.
+4. The best-performing valid programs are added back into the database, improving the database for the next round.

 <aside class="l-body box-note" markdown="1">
 This cycle of selection, generation, evaluation, and update creates a *self-improving loop*.
-Starting from basic knowledge about the problem and using strategies to keep the pool diverse, FunSearch is able to evolve simple solutions into more advanced ones.
+Starting from basic knowledge about the problem and using strategies to keep the database diverse, FunSearch is able to evolve simple solutions into more advanced ones.
 It can solve complex problems where human intuition might fall short.
 </aside>

 ### Benefits of FunSearch

-FunSearch's capabilities were demonstrated on challenging problems.
+FunSearch's capabilities were tested on challenging problems.
 For example, it was used to solve the **[cap set problem](https://en.wikipedia.org/wiki/Cap_set)**, which involves finding the largest set of points in a high-dimensional grid where no three points lie on a line.
 This longstanding open problem in extremal combinatorics, once described by renowned mathematician Terence Tao as his [favorite open question](https://terrytao.wordpress.com/2007/02/23/open-question-best-bounds-for-cap-sets/), was solved by FunSearch, in collaboration with [Prof. Jordan Ellenberg](https://people.math.wisc.edu/~ellenberg/).
 This marked the first time an LLM made a new discovery for such a challenging scientific problem, outperforming state-of-the-art computational solvers.

 <img src="{{ '/assets/img/capset.png' | relative_url }}" alt="Benefits of FunSearch" class="center" width="30%" class="l-body rounded z-depth-1 center">
 <div class="l-gutter caption" markdown="1">